b1ndark/project4/README.md

     ![image](assets/readme/features/navbar.webp)

     - **Small Screens navbar**
-    - When using devides with small screens the navbar adapts, by putting all the navbar menus into to the dropdown button.
+    - When using devices with small screens the navbar adapts, by putting all the navbar menus into to the dropdown button.
-    - Also in the small screens when in the forum the search bar moves out of the navbar to improve the user experience, as it wouldn'y be practicle to clean the dropdown menu just to access the search bar.
+    - Also in the small screens when in the forum the search bar moves out of the navbar to improve the user experience, as it wouldn't be practical to click the dropdown menu just to access the search bar.

     ![image](assets/readme/features/navbar_sm_screens.webp)